 All our hot tubs are Shoreline Hydrotherapy hot tubs, which are known for their eco credentials.
 Not only do they have energy efficient pumps, low energy LED lighting, very high spec insulation (the covers have an R value of >20) and a heat recovery system, but they also give a carbon offset certificate for 20 years with every tub (paid by Shoreline).

 We do live rather in the middle of nowhere, but with easy access to the main arteries.
 The caveat is that, with no public transport nearby, it is quite difficult to do without a vehicle.
 However, there is lots to do in the local area.
-The local pub is great and eminently walkable (do take a torch – provided in your cottage – if you plan on walking home after dark… the local lanes are very narrow and dark, and ending your holiday as a bonnet mascot is not a great idea).
+The local pub is great and eminently walkable (do take a torch – provided in your cottage – if you plan on walking home after dark… the local lanes are very narrow and dark).
 There are lots of lovely walks and plenty to do locally with only a short hop in the car.
 In your cottage there is a booklet of walks around Pillaton, with maps for each walk.
 It includes short-cuts for making the walks shorter, and stopping-off points in case you need a respite for tea half way through.
 It is also worth checking out our Dog Blog (dog not obligatory!), which has some of the best local and nearby walks.
 Less than a mile down the road, you can even go walking with Alpacas http://www.pophamalpacas.co.uk